Skip to main content

 --api-key-var-kPRIME_API_KEYEnvironment variable containing API key

---endpoints-path-e./configs/endpoints.pyPath to endpoints registry
+--endpoints-path-e./configs/endpoints.tomlPath to TOML endpoints registry

 --headerExtra HTTP header (Name: Value), repeatable